 Evaluate the candidate as a whole

 When reviewing resumes, look to see if candidates have all the attributes needed for the position.
-Just because an applicant is an experienced administrative assistant, for example, don't assume he or she has what it takes to transition to an executive assistant role.
+Just because an applicant is an experienced administrative assistant, don't assume he or she has what it takes to transition to an executive assistant role.
 Both positions share a basic core skill set, but an executive assistant's role requires more initiative, problem-solving and self-discipline.
 When evaluating candidates for executive assistant jobs, dig deeper for indications of these and other skills by also considering activities like volunteering or involvement in professional organizations.

 Fine-tune your interview questions

 Finding a skilled executive assistant requires more time and expertise than most managers think.
-Consider using a specialized professional staffing agency to help you find the right person.
+Consider using a specialized professional staffing agency to help you find the right person fast.
 Recruiters have access to a broader range of candidates for executive assistant jobs, can vet applicants more quickly, and can keep you abreast of the latest administrative hiring and compensation trends.